 The proportion of young people referred to Oranga Tamariki youth justice once and not subsequently re-referred to us (blue section of bar) continues to steadily grow.
 There has been a decrease in the number of young people who have had multiple engagements with Oranga Tamariki in the past but no new contact in the quarter.
-This has been driven by the inclusion of 17 year olds into the Youth Justice System from 1 July 2019.
+This decrease has occurred with both 17+ year olds as well as those younger than 17.